carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-signal-handler.rst

 .. option:: AsyncSafeFunctionSet

-  Selects wich set of functions is considered as asynchronous-safe (and therefore allowed in signal handlers).
+  Selects which set of functions is considered as asynchronous-safe (and therefore allowed in signal handlers).
 Value ``minimal`` selects a minimal set that is defined in the CERT SIG30-C rule and includes functions ``abort()``, ``_Exit()``, ``quick_exit()`` and ``signal()``.
 Value ``POSIX``